Politics of Hungary: Executive branch

-The president of the republic, elected by the National Assembly every five years, has a largely ceremonial role, but they are nominally the commander-in-chief of the armed forces and their powers include the nomination of the prime minister, who is to be elected by a majority of the votes of the members of Parliament, based on the recommendation made by the president of the republic.
+The president of the republic, elected by the National Assembly every five years, has a largely ceremonial role, but he is nominally the commander-in-chief of the armed forces and his powers include the nomination of the prime minister, who is to be elected by a majority of the votes of the members of Parliament, based on the recommendation made by the president of the republic.
 If the president dies, resigns or is otherwise unable to carry out his duties, the speaker of the National Assembly becomes acting president.

 Due to the Hungarian Constitution, based on the post-World War II Basic Law of the Federal Republic of Germany, the prime minister has a leading role in the executive branch as he selects Cabinet ministers and has the exclusive right to dismiss them (similarly to the competences of the German federal chancellor).
 Each cabinet nominee appears before one or more parliamentary committees in consultative open hearings, survive a vote by the Parliament and must be formally approved by the president.

-The laws are decided by the Diet of Hungary and later by the National Assembly.
+The laws were once decided by the Diet of Hungary but are now decided by the National Assembly.

-In Communist Hungary, the executive branch of the Hungarian People's Republic was represented by the Council of Ministers.
+In Communist Hungary, the executive branch of the government was represented by the Council of Ministers.